kelbymace/wolf-sheep-predation-model/README.md

 The main research direction of the project is:

-> Can reinforcement learning produce sheep movement policies that outperform simple hand-coded heuristics such as `avoid_wolves`, especially when grass is scarce and the sheep must balance predator avoidance with foraging?
+> Can reinforcement learning produce sheep movement policies that outperform and appear more 'life-like' than simple hand-coded heuristics such as `avoid_wolves`, especially when grass is scarce and the sheep must balance predator avoidance with foraging?

 ---